ldeo-glaciology/sglake-detectability/README.md

 # Model options

-Model options and parameters are set on the command line.
+FEniCS model options and parameters are set on the command line.
 To see a list of model options, run `python3 ./source/main.py -h`.
 Most importantly:

 1. The inflow/outflow boundary conditions can be set to either `inflow_bcs = freeflow`